Mansoura, Egypt: Culture

 The Egyptian Arabic dialect spoken by Mansoura's population is a northern Egyptian Arabic dialect, with noticeable influences from the city's surrounding rural villages, each of which has contributed to the city's population over the years.
 There are some similarities to Alexandrian Egyptian Arabic in some aspects of pronunciation.

 Mansoura National Museum used to be Dar Ibn Lockman, the house where Louis IX was imprisoned in 1250 during the Seventh Crusade.
 Displayed in the museum are the suits of mail and swords of the crusaders, as well as a collection of maps.
 Huge paintings depict the Battle of Mansoura.

-The Mansoura branch of the National Library was recently inaugurated as the Mansoura Misr Library.
+The Mansoura branch of the National Library was inaugurated in 2008 as the Mansoura Misr Library.

 Mansoura is famous for its architectural style, especially the Shinnawi Palace (after Mohamed Bek El-Shinnawi, a member of the Wafd Party).
 It was built by an Italian architect in 1928.
 The mosque of El-Saleh Ayoub El-Kebir is one of the most important in Mansoura.
 It was built by a loyal servant of the Sultan and is located in Al-Sagha Street that separates "Old Mansoura" from the modern city.

 Like Cairo, Alexandria and Port Said, Mansoura was home to a flourishing Greek community until the Nasser era, when many were forced to leave.
 Many of the older and best established shops and businesses around the city still bear their original Greek names.
 Mansoura also had a small Italian population living in the city too.
 The first Old English school in the city was established on the site of the old Greek school in the Toriel area, one of the traditionally relatively affluent residential districts of the city.